nazarhktwitch/PyLibraryExplorer/README.md

 # PyLibrary Explorer

-A simple Python application built with `tkinter` to search for Python libraries on PyPI and view their available versions.
+A simple Python application built with `pyside6` to search for Python libraries on PyPI and view their available versions.
 This application allows users to:
 - Search for a Python library by name.
 - View the latest version of the library.
 - View all available versions of the library.